 Tom and Clare Noblet started to make cheese in 2015 on their dairy farm on the edge of the Lake District.
-Based on a traditional old ‘dales’ recipe of the north of England, Fellstone is aged for three months by which time it has the fresh lemony-lactic flavours of a good Wensleydale, with a supple, firmer texture.
+Based on a traditional old ‘Dales’ recipe of the north of England, Fellstone is aged for three months by which time it has the fresh lemony-lactic flavours of a good Wensleydale, with a supple, firmer texture.

 More about this

 But their lifelong dream of being dairy farmers soon hit cruel reality as the low price of milk meant that economically they were struggling to survive.
 So in 2015, Tom and Clare visited The Courtyard Dairy to ask about the potential of adding value to their milk and making an unpasteurised farmstead cheese.
 With much encouragement they went on a course and Tom set about building a complete dairy by hand (from walls, to plumbing to refrigeration and flooring).
 By November of that year they had a fully-functional dairy and they started to make cheese based on a simple ‘smallholder’ recipe (like a mild Cheddar), using warm milk straight from the milking parlour next door.

-Seeking to develop a cheese unique to their ‘terroir’ they spoke to Andy of The Courtyard Dairy, who suggested branching out into a Wensleydale or traditional ‘Dales’ style of cheese.
-This would traditionally have been made in the area where they are located, is fast and easy to make (so it could fit around their farming routine), and unpasteurised farm-made Wensleydale was unique.
+Seeking to develop a cheese unique to their farm they spoke again to Andy of The Courtyard Dairy, who suggested branching out into a Wensleydale or traditional ‘Dales’ style of cheese.
+In the past this would often have been made in the Lunesdale valley where they are located, it is fast and easy to make (so it could fit around their farming routine), and unpasteurised farm-made Wensleydale was unique.